Genre: Horror. Warning: Upsetting content.

 Benny took a step towards where she had seen it before she realised that she was bleeding.
 Looking down – she took a few seconds to process what she was seeing.
 It was so strange – there was now a spurting gap at the back of her ankle just above her shoe.
 Where her ankle was.
 Trying to take another step she sunk to her knees as the realisation sank in.
 She was wounded.
 Heart beating to hell – she took a deep breath and berated herself.
 “It’s just a squirrel bite, pull your shit together” she chastised herself.

 “Treats” she yelled.
 The dog was barking mad and it was halting her ability to rationalise.
-“Shut up Treats” he did.
+“Shut up Treats” he did, returning to her side.
 Benny checked her ankle again.
 It was bad but probably not life-threatening.
 She tore at her t-shirt and managed to get a strip off while still preserving her dignity.
 “Like anyone is going to see my breasts on this remote path!” she laughed – a bit hysterically.
 “Actually that would be great.
 I will gladly show them some nipple if they helped me get home”.

-Benny managed to stem the flow of bloody with shaky hands just as Treats panted his way back and licked the back of her hand.
+Benny managed to stem the flow of bloody with shaky hands while Treats licked the back of her hand.
 Cuddling the little dog, she tried to stand.
 She felt sick, it was probably the sight of her own blood.
 “At least I can walk” she told Treats who wagged his little tail and started to walk back along he path.
 “I must be in shock.
 I don’t feel any pain” she thought.
 Benny took one step at a time and realised it was slow but steady – she would make it back without too much difficulty.

 Stopping to take a sip from her bottle – she poured some into her hand for Treats.
 They kept going.
 It couldn’t have been more than 30 metres from the first attack that she was bitten again.
 This time it scared the shit out of her and she screamed.
 Luckily this bite was close to the first and the animal just ripped at the t-shirt before she reacted.
 It couldn’t possibly be a squirrel she realised in a panic.

 Initially the rat retreated and Treats turned and ran back to her wagging his tail.
 He never saw it slinking up behind him, slowly at first then like a streak of black lightening.
 Benny screamed but was too late.
 The rat jumped on Treats’s back, swung under him and ripped at his throat.
-Yelping he tried to lower his jaw and turn his head to bite back but couldn’t get to the rat.
+Treats ran in circles, yelping.
+He tried to lower his jaw and turn his head to bite back but couldn’t get to the rat.
 The rat was struggling but determined.
-Once it made a hole it got its teeth in and that was the end.
+Once it made a hole, got its teeth in and that was the end.
 Looking up at her – she could read the agony and shock in his sweet eyes.
 Screaming she tried to get to him.
 He managed a few steps towards her before collapsing on top of the chewing rat.
 His yelping turned to a squeaky, breathy wail.
 It didn’t last long.

 “Leave him alone.
 You’re killing him” she howled but the rat continued.
 Feeling round in the bushes Benny found a short, sharp stick.
 Crawling towards the rat she tried to see through her tears to stab the bastard.
 Treats would be fine if she got him away now, she knew a good vet and… Wiping her eyes she realised in terror that the rat was no longer under Treats.

-She picked up her little doggy, he was pumping out blood.
+She picked up her doggy, he was pumping out blood.
 She took her t-shirt off to wrap it around his neck all the while making comforting cooing noises.
-“Just hang in Treats-boy, mommy will make it all better.
-Just hang on boy” her devastation at losing her friend made her forget everything else.
+“Just hang on Treats-boy, mommy will make it all better.
+Just hang on boy” her devastation at possibly losing her friend made her forget everything else.
 She clung to him and sobbed.
+He took two quick breaths, then gasped and went limp.
 At least it had been quick.

 Slowly she became aware of movement again and looked up with a gasp.
 The rat sat watching her.
-His piggy red eyes stared and he seemed to be sizing her up.
+His piggy red eyes stared and he was sizing her up.
+She realized shocked that he wanted Treats.
 “You can’t have him” she screamed.
 “He’s my Treats”.
 Standing up Benny was immediately reminded of her wounds and nearly collapsed.
 She held the dead dog in the crook of her arms and the stick out in front of her as a weapon.
 Her hands shook and she realised that the weapon was not going to do much and she looked around for a more formidable one.
 Nothing.
-She took a few steps to her left careful not to lose sight of the path.
+She took a few steps to her left careful not to lose sight of the path or the rat.

-Backing away from the rat – she tried her hardest to walk upright but it was getting more and more difficult.
+Backing away – she tried to walk upright but it was getting more and more difficult.
 Surviving on shock was helping but it would wear off sometime and then what… Not daring to turn away – she kept backing up.
 The rat stayed dead still following her with its fixed yes.

 Once she lost sight of it Benny turned and tried to run away.
 It was more of a shuffle and a limp, but she was moving.
 She kept looking back but the shadows danced and jumped – it could have been anywhere.
 Something tickled her chest and she screamed.
 It was the wire for her music.
 Grabbing it she stopped it from falling by wrapping it around little Treats.
 No point listening to it when you need to listen for something hunting you.
 Sobbing, bleeding and limping along – she was grateful for her terror, it kept the pain and horror of what she was going through from totally overwhelming her.